MediaSFU/MediaSFU-ReactJS/README.md

 Instructions on how to install the module using npm.

-1. Add the package to your project
+### 1. Add the Package to Your Project

     ```bash
     npm install mediasfu-reactjs
     ```

-2. **Obtain an API key from MediaSFU.** You can get your API key by signing up or logging into your account at [mediasfu.com](https://www.mediasfu.com/).
+### 2. Obtain an API Key (If Required)
+   You can get your API key by signing up or logging into your account at [mediasfu.com](https://www.mediasfu.com/).

   <div style="background-color:#f0f0f0; padding: 10px; border-radius: 5px;">
       <h4 style="color:#d9534f;">Important:</h4>
-      <p style="font-size: 1.2em; color: black;">You must obtain an API key from <a href="https://www.mediasfu.com/">mediasfu.com</a> to use this package.</p>
+      <p style="font-size: 1.2em; color: black;">You must obtain an API key from <a href="https://www.mediasfu.com/">mediasfu.com</a> to use this package with MediaSFU Cloud.
+You do not need the API Key if self-hosting.</p>
     </div>

+## **Self-Hosting MediaSFU**

+If you plan to self-host MediaSFU or use it without MediaSFU Cloud services, you don't need an API key.
+You can access the open-source version of MediaSFU from the [MediaSFU Open Repository](https://github.com/MediaSFU/MediaSFUOpen).

+This setup allows full flexibility and customization while bypassing the need for cloud-dependent credentials.

 # Basic Usage Guide <a name="basic-usage-guide"></a>